 There is so much truth in that verse.
 Dave Ramsey has some great resources on this topic.
 We learned so much by going through Financial Peace University.

-Establish a Physical Routine.
+Establish a Physical Touch Routine.

 - Be intentional about non-sexual touch every single day.
-A nice long hug, a kiss everytime you greet each other, a backrub or a foot rub, holding hands, sitting close while watching television are all great examples of non-sexual touch.
+A nice long hug, a kiss every time you greet each other, a backrub or a foot rub, holding hands, sitting close while watching television are all great examples of non-sexual touch.
 Of course, non-sexual touch can (and sometimes does) lead to sexual touch, but it doesn’t have to.
 Often times one partner will actually shy away from non-sexual touch because there is an unspoken expectation that it will lead to sex.
 Let it go.
 I want you to focus on non-sexual touch.

 - Be intentional in having sex.
 Yes, I said it.
 You have to decide what kind of frequency is acceptable between the two of you and make the adjustments.
 The Bible is pretty clear on this one too.
 I’m not going to pull out the scripture because I’m going to guess you already are aware of it.
-The scripture says that our bodies are not our own, but belong to our spouse.
+The scripture says that our bodies are not our own but belongs to our spouse.

 The wife does not have authority over her own body but yields it to her husband.
 In the same way, the husband does not have authority over his own body but yields it to his wife. ~1 Corinthians 7:4 (NIV)

 If you are too tired at the end of the day, then plan it for when you aren’t too tired.
 If you don’t ever have time, then make time.
 If you don’t feel “into it” then change those thought patterns and get yourself “into it” for your spouse.
 It’s an opportunity for sacrificial love, at its best!
 If you don’t want to have all the “planned” sex, then don’t.
 Have some spontaneous and some planned.
 You get to do that.
 You are married. 😊